nguyenbavietquang123/nobiware-server/keycloak-postgre-database/README.md

+### This is where you import the existing Keycloak Database by default there are sample data for testing in [keycloak-dump](./keycloak-dump):

 ### Using an Existing Keycloak Identity Server Database

 If you already have a **Keycloak** database, you can reuse it by exporting your data and replacing the contents of the `keycloak-dump` directory with your own export (If you use the provided sample data ignore this section).